brion25/jc-react-validate/README.md

 ## TODO

-- [ ] Remove lodash as a dependency
+- [X] [15/08/2017] Remove lodash as a dependency
+  - *Lodash is not going to be removed as dependency, because of the work needed we decided to keep it as it is*